Q. What is the standard rate of Corporation Tax?

 Q. What happens if a company misses a filing date?

-A. If a complete Tax Return is not submitted nine months after the end of the financial period, penalties will be imposed.
+A. If a complete Tax Return is not submitted within nine months after the end of the month in which the accounting period ends, penalties will be imposed accordingly.
 Please refer to table below.

 You should note that legal action may be initiated at any point after initial default.